eljost/pysisyphus/README.md

 and **excited states**.
 It implements several methods to search for stationary points (minima and first order saddle points) and calculation of minimum energy paths by means of IRC and Chain of States methods like Nudged Elastic Band and Growing String.
-Furthermore provides tools to easily analyze & modify geometries (aligning, translating, interpolating, ...).
+Furthermore it provides tools to easily analyze & modify geometries (aligning, translating, interpolating, ...) and to visualize the calculation results/progress.

 The required energies, gradients and hessians are calculated by calling external quantum chemistry codes. `pysisyphus` can also be used as a library to implement custom quantum chemistry workflows.